elmomoilanen/Simple-neural-network/README.md

 poetry install --no-dev
 ```

 which creates a virtual environment for the library and installs required non-development dependencies (NumPy etc.) inside it.
 Virtual environment setup is controlled by the *poetry.toml* file.
-As the *--no-dev* option skips installation of the dev dependencies, don't include it in the command above if e.g. want to be able to run the unit tests (pytest is needed for that).
+As the *--no-dev* option skips installation of the development dependencies, don't include it in the command above if e.g. want to be able to run the unit tests (pytest is needed for that).

+For the plotting to work correctly it might be required to set the backend for Matplotlib.
+One way to do this is to set the MPLBACKEND environment variable (overrides any matplotlibrc configuration) for the current shell.

 ## Use ##